 A little bit about us, our values, and what we hope to create...

-Raw Roots Farm is a small, 4-acre vegetable and fruit farm located in the Sierra Nevada foothill town of Catheys Valley.
-The farm is run by Andrew and Lauren Glikin who sustainably manage a local, ecologically focused, naturally-grown, no-till community farm that produces enough food to support around 55 members for their CSA, and then many more families through farmer's market and house sales.
+What is Raw Roots Farm?
+Raw Roots Farm is a small, 4-acre Organic vegetable and fruit farm located in the Sierra Nevada foothill town of Catheys Valley.
+The farm is run by Andrew and Lauren Glikin who sustainably manage a local, ecologically focused, regenerative organic, no-till community farm that produces enough food to support around 75 members for their CSA, and then many more families through farmer's market and house sales.
 Raw Roots Farm also sells directly to local restaurants in Mariposa and Merced.
 The farm runs year round and produces a diverse quantity of crops that are compatible with the seasonal climate they are grown in.
 The food is sold at local farmer’s markets and on the farm directly through a community shared agriculture (CSA) program.
 Raw Roots Farm also serves as a space to share and teach sustainable living practices like natural building, solar technology, grey water systems, and many more.

-Raw Roots Farm is dedicated to providing local, non-sprayed, non-tilled, and sustainably grown produce for our community members.
+Our Mission Raw Roots Farm is dedicated to providing organic, local, non-sprayed, non-tilled, and sustainably grown produce for our community members.
 Our practice of farming is done in accordance to and with the respect of the local environment and the balanced global system we live in.
 We strive to foster a healthy and engaging community environment through the shared production and consumption of organic produce.
 We also provide educational opportunities for our community members to learn how sustainable living can easily be incorporated as an integral and instinctual part of their lifestyle.